kennethcollins138/OCR-QA-Pipeline/research/ocr_filesystem.md

      - Define scaling policies to adjust the number of OCR containers dynamically.

 2. **Monitoring and Logging:**
-   - Set up monitoring (e.g., CloudWatch, Prometheus) to track performance and health.
+   - Set up monitoring  to track performance and health.
    - Configure logging (e.g., CloudWatch Logs, Elasticsearch) for troubleshooting and analysis.